Ngwangshalom/topBrands/README.md

 ## Overview
 This Laravel application showcases casino brands with a responsive web interface and REST API.
 Built for the BlueWindow PHP Fullstack Developer position, it demonstrates full-stack capabilities with Docker support.

+## PLEASE I USE LINUX FOR THE DEVELOPEMNT PROCESS SO IT MIGHT BE DIFFRENT IS YOUR USING WINDOWS ESPECIALLY HWHERE I USE SUDO, FOR SUPER USER IT MIGHT BE DOFFRENT ON WINDOSW
 ## Features
 - **Web Interface**
   - Grid/List view toggle